 Nonparticipating providers are under the timely filing mandate of the State in which they practice.

 Online, Real-time Claims Inquiries

 Our secure Provider Portal has the Claim Inquiry section where you can view claims by status (Paid, Pended, Denied, Rejected) and search for claims by member, claim number, or date range, for any 30-day period since September 2011.
 Claims disposition codes are easy to understand and each claim clearly displays member responsibility.
 You can see Remittance Advices and even print them for your records.
-For more information and details on how to register for this free service, just go to the MHNet Provider Portal page.
+For more information and details on how to register for this free service, just go to our Provider Portal.